The Rain Song: Reception

 In a contemporary review for Houses of the Holy, Gordon Fletcher of Rolling Stone gave "The Rain Song" a negative review, pairing it with "No Quarter" as "nothing more than drawn-out vehicles for the further display of Jones' unknowledgeable use of mellotron and synthesizer".
 Writing for the same publication in 2003, Gavin Edwards said that Page and Plant "rose to the challenge" presented by Harrison's comment, and the band created "seven minutes of exquisite heartache".

 In his review of the 2014 Houses of the Holy (Deluxe Edition), Kristofer Lenz of Consequence of Sound described "The Rain Song" as "one of the most sentimental tracks in Led Zeppelin's catalog" and called it "patient and beautifully arranged".
 Lenz also wrote that Plant's lyrics and vocals "infuse a sense of humanity, loss, and transcendence – a touch of emotional maturity".

 Record producer Rick Rubin has said of "The Rain Song": "I don't even know what kind of music this is.
 It defies classification.
 There's such tasteful, beautiful detail in the guitar, and a triumphant feel when the drums come in – it's sad and moody and strong, all at the same time.
 I could listen to this song all day.
 That would be a good day."

 Other versions

 A different version of this song is featured on the second disc of the remastered 2CD deluxe edition of Houses of the Holy.
 Titled "The Rain Song (Mix Minus Piano)", it was recorded on 18 May 1972 at the Rolling Stones Mobile Studio at Stargroves with engineer Eddie Kramer and mix engineer Keith Harwood.
 Page and Plant recorded a version of the song in 1994 but it was not originally released on their album No Quarter: Jimmy Page and Robert Plant Unledded.
 It was, however, released on the special tenth anniversary reissue of that album in 2004.

+On March 28, 2023, Jimmy Page released a previously unheard early demo of The Rain Song on his personal website and Youtube channel, to commemorate the fiftieth anniversary of Houses of the Holy.
+According to Page, the demo tape was missing while he was assembling the Deluxe versions of Led Zeppelin's catalog in 2014 and 2015.
+In a 2020 interview with Rolling Stone, he described the tape as having been recently discovered.

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: